CERT-W/hadoop-attack-library/Tools Techniques and Procedures/Browsing the HDFS datalake/README.md

 The API allows to perform all [possible actions](http://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) on the HDFS filesystem (view, create, modify, etc.).
 By default, if Kerberos authentication is not enabled, no credential is needed to request these services: only identification is needed using the `user.name` parameter.
 WebHDFS API are exposed on the following services:
- * HDFS DataNode WebUI on port 50075
+ * HDFS DataNode WebUI on **port 50075**
- * HttpFS module on port 14000
+ * HttpFS module on **port 14000**

-Another method for listing the content is to call the [`/listPaths/` URI on a NameNode](https://blog.cloudera.com/blog/2009/08/hadoop-default-ports-quick-reference/).
+Another possible method to list the content is to call the [`/listPaths/` URI on a NameNode](https://blog.cloudera.com/blog/2009/08/hadoop-default-ports-quick-reference/) which returns an XML file.

-`HDFSBrowser` has been developped to allow attackers to easily browse the HDFS filesystem using WebHDFS and HttpFS services. `HDFSBrowser` is able to request the different known methods.
+`HDFSBrowser` has been developed to allow attackers to easily browse the HDFS filesystem using WebHDFS and HttpFS services. `HDFSBrowser` is able to handle the different known methods.

 Usage
 -----